syr0x/kasper/_posts/2018-04-11-vulhub-necromancer.markdown

 ![new directory acess]({{ "/assets/images/necromancer-24.png"}}) Once the buffer was overflown :p and the return address overwritten, the result was:
 ![new directory acess]({{ "/assets/images/necromancer-25.png"}})
-</b>Fourth flag Captured</b> Again, i performed a google search on the MD5, revealing ‘blackmagic’.
+<b>Fourth flag Captured</b> Again, i performed a google search on the MD5, revealing ‘blackmagic’.
 The previous flag mentions u31337, based on previous flags i immediately thought of UDP port 31337.